RanaUniverse/vs_code_setup_offline/README.md

 # VS Code Install with My Favourite Settings and so on...

-Offline VSIX file download has been stopped from 2025, so i am using my old 2024 December vsix file here.
+The Last VSIX Files i downloded from the vs code extension tab, by right click and download vsix file.
+This all are here Released Version on 1 February 2025

 My Favourite:
     Dragan Color Theme

 Python:
-    Black Formatter
     Python Debugger
     Python
     Pylance
+    Black Formatter

-code_1.96.4-1736991114_amd64.deb: 21 January 2025
+code_1.96.4-1736991114_amd64.deb: 1 February 2025

 This is specially for vs code installation in the my Ubuntu Laptop.